Study Shows Arts Field Trips Improve Test Scores and Social-Emotional Skills

 While many arts advocates have stressed the importance of arts experiences outside the classroom, little data has been available on the subject.
 Until now.

 New research has found a link between arts field trips and higher levels of social-emotional skills, stronger school engagement, and higher standardized test scores.

 In a study conducted by the University of Arkansas' National Endowment for the Arts Research Lab with Atlanta's Woodruff Arts Center and Atlanta Public Schools, fourth and fifth graders (selected through a randomized process) received three field trips in a single year to each of the Woodruff's arts institutions: the Alliance Theatre, Atlanta Symphony Orchestra and the High Museum of Art.
 Some students received three additional arts field trips in the second year, for a total of six.
 A control group of students within the same schools and in adjacent grades did not receive the treatment arts field trips.

-In a first for arts field trip research, the authors were able to connect student survey responses with student administrative data like attendance, disciplinary infractions, GPA, and standardized test scores.
+In a first for arts field trip research, the authors were able to connect student survey responses with student performance indicators like attendance, disciplinary infractions, GPA, and standardized test scores.
 The results were noteworthy.

 Students who were randomly selected to attend the field trips showed: